How to tackle Rising Patient Balances

 You would think practices have a collection plan in place, but you will be surprised.
 I have seen established practices that just ‘wing’ it and leave it to the whims of staff and providers to tackle patient balance receivables.

-In a recent conversation with a provider whose patient A/R over 90 days was 46% of all outstanding, he was afraid of pursing ‘collections’ for the fear of losing patients.
+In a recent conversation with a provider whose patient A/R over 90 days was 46% of all outstanding, he was afraid of pursuing ‘collections’ for the fear of losing patients.

 Here are 5 effective steps you can consider.

 1. At the time of scheduling appointments for patients on the phone, make it a practice to check that patient’s outstanding balance.
-Of course, this task becomes easy if your integrated EHR/Billing systems allows you to quickly look it up.
-If patients owe money, they should be politely reminded to pay at that time with credit card, or bring payment at the time of the visit.
+Of course, this task becomes easy if your integrated EHR/Billing systems allow you to quickly look it up.
+If patients owe money, they should be politely reminded to pay at that time with a credit card or bring payment at the time of the visit.

-2. When patients check-in, check for outstanding balances again, and try to collect past balances along with co-pay for that visit.
+2. When patients check in, check for outstanding balances again and try to collect past balances along with the co-pay for that visit.

 3. If available, take advantage of an automated system of sending patient statements.
 Good systems allow you to set up ‘rules’ for sending statements.
 For example, send statements to patients with a balance of $25 or more.
 Send statements on a monthly basis automatically and monitor how many statements have been sent.

 5. Send patients to external collections.
 This is one of the toughest decisions for a provider.
-One reason why it is difficult because there is no plan and system in place.
-A well thought plan removes subjectivity.
+One reason why it is difficult is because there is no plan and system in place.
+A well-thought-out plan removes subjectivity.

 A good internal process coupled with an integrated EHR / Practice Management system can make it seamless to pursue patient collections and reduce A/R.